Git best practices

 You should perform the following maintenance work regularly:

-Validate the repo#
+Validate the repo

-The command git fsck checks whether all objects in the internal datastructure of git are consistently connected with each other.
+The command git fsck checks whether all objects in the internal data structure of git are consistently connected with each other.

-Compresses the repo#
+Compresses the repo

 Save storage space with the command git gc or git gc --aggressive.

-Clean up remote tracking branches#
+Clean up remote tracking branches

 Unused branches on a server can be removed with git remote update --prune.
 It is even better if you change the default setting so that remotely deleted branches are also deleted locally with git fetch and git pull.
 You can achieve this with: